£/$/€150 off your first WeRoad with code WEROADER150 (Weekends excluded)

 Anchorage is Calling

 Welcome to Alaska!
-The adventure begins in Anchorage where we’ll mee for introductions and a rundown of the adventure.
+The adventure begins in Anchorage and we gather for welcome meeting— (click here to see how it works!) and a rundown of the adventure.
 We’ll stretch our legs with a walk on the Tony Knowles Coastal Trail, one of the USA’s most beautiful urban routes, with big Cook Inlet views and, if we’re lucky, a moose cameo!
 Later, we’ll stock up for the days ahead and enjoy our first dinner together.
 Anchorage is our jumping-off point into pure wilderness.

 Nature and adventure